About This File

 You will arrive by ship in the port of Solitude, Dawnstar, Windhelm, or Raven Rock with little more than some basic supplies, middle class clothing, and a decent sum of gold to start over upon your arrival.

 You will start off with the fully furnished house of your choice in one of 4 major cities.
 Windhelm is not included due to the quest that interacts directly with the house there.
+Raven Rock is similarly not included due to the attached quest involved with acquiring that property.

 Each house will start you off with appropriate class clothing and some leftover cash to spend.
 There will also be a selection of weapons fitting to the city available on the storage chest in the bedroom.